ratwolfzero/hopalong_python/README.md

 Case Analysis: Parameter Set 3 (a=p, b=p, c=0)

-For this parameter set, the Hopalong equations are:
+For this parameter set, the Hopalong functions are:

 $$
 \large